isomorfeus/isomorfeus-puppetmaster/ruby/README.md

 A framework for acceptance tests or simply running tests in a headless browser.
 Comes with drivers for chromium headless, firefox and jsdom.
+Allows for writing javascript tests in pure ruby.

 ## Chat
 At our [Gitter Isomorfeus Lobby](http://gitter.im/isomorfeus/Lobby)